CarterCobb/cryptik/README.md

 ## Usage

 The syntax is the same for each algrithm.
 It is subject to change as more cyphers are added.
+If the base `program.py` script is run without arguments it will guide you through the process of adding your custom properties.

 ```shell
 usage: program.py [-h] [-a ALGORITHM] [-e] [-d] [-m MESSAGE] ...